parallaxsecond/parsec-mock/README.md

 spec:
     # for format see below
 test_data:
-  operation: EKfAXh4AAQAAAAAAAAAAAAAAAAAAAAAAAAAAAAEAAAAAAAAA
+  request: EKfAXh4AAQAAAAAAAAAAAAAAAAAAAAAAAAAAAAEAAAAAAAAA
   result: EKfAXh4AAQAAAAAAAAAAAAAAAAAAAAIAAAAAAAEAAAAAAAAACAE=
 ```
 ## Expected Use Of Test Data
 This repository does not dictate how the test data should be used by parsec client developers, but it was developed with the following use case in mind:

-A client developer wants to test a parsec operation in their client.
+A client developer wants to test a parsec request in their client.
 - They select an appropriate test data file that fulfils the needs of their test (or creates a new one in this repository and uses that)
-- They write client code that should generate a message to match the operation section of the [test spec](#test-spec-format).
+- They write client code that should generate a message to match the request section of the [test spec](#test-spec-format).
-- They configure a mock service (the one here or a custom one) to expect the data defined in the test_data.operation part of the test data file as well as the data to send if that operation is received and what to send if it is not.
+- They configure a mock service (the one here or a custom one) to expect the data defined in the test_data.request part of the test data file as well as the data to send if that request is received and what to send if it is not.
-- They stimulate their client under test to send the operation message to the mock service.
+- They stimulate their client under test to send the request message to the mock service.
-- The mock service will check to see if the operation message it received matches the expected value (this is an exact byte match).
+- The mock service will check to see if the request message it received matches the expected value (this is an exact byte match).
   - If the match was successful, then it will return the configured match response
   - Otherwise, it will return the configured non-match response
 - The client under test will attempt to decode the response.
 The results can be checked by the test code.